Lordicon/Personal-Portfolio-Website/README.md

 # JoshuaNightingale.com Website

-> This is the website for joshuanightingale.com, We take all suggestions and put them to use in order to perfect this website for the best possible outcome for it's sole purpose.
+> This is the website for <a href="https://joshuanightingale.com" target="_blank">`joshuanightingale.com`</a>, We take all suggestions and put them to use in order to perfect this website for the best possible outcome for it's sole purpose.

 **All information welcome**